Crystal-SDS/controller/doc/api_specification_storlets.md

 #### URL structure

-The URL that represents the storlet data resource.
+The URL that represents the filter data resource.
 The URL is **/sotrlets/dependencies**

 #### Method